django/deps/final/0019-technical-governance-6x.rst

   * By not including as many requirements of the voting mechanics, the Board can integrate lessons learned from the DSF Board elections for the Steering Council.

+* Removed explicit Security Team and Steering Council interaction definition.

+  * The relationship between these two teams isn't particularly unique.
+The security release ability can and should be designated in the Security Team's charter rather than in this document.

 Backwards Compatibility
 =======================